The West Midlands is one of the most diverse regions in the country, home to many communities of different cultures and faiths.

 Trailblazer Programmes - United By 2022 Charity

-Trailblazer programmes are:
+Trailblazer programmes include:

 Social Economy Growth Programme